kevinzg/facebook-scraper/README.md

 - There is no guarantee that every field will be extracted (they might be `None`).
 - Shares doesn't seem to work at the moment.
 - Group posts may be missing some fields like `time` and `post_url`.
+- Group scraping may return only one page and not work on private groups.

 ## To-Do